May 16, 2020

 Plaga Wine x Video Game Pairing

-Remember the old time when you were coming home after school, setting on your bed and ready turn on your NES, Sega or Atari and play what would become the most iconic games of all times ?
-Some, so famously iconic continued to live on on your Iphone or Switch for our, to our greatest delight !
-The other, however, will only be living on in the back of our mind as greatest memories of our childhood.
-Time to go back to 80’s !
-Here’s the list of the most famous video games of our childhood.
+Remember old times when you were coming home after school, seating on your bed and turn on your NES, Sega or Atari and play?
+All of which would become the most iconic games of all times?
+Some of them continue to live on your iPhone or Switch for our greatest delight!
+Others however, will only be living in the back of our mind as greatest memories of our childhood.
+So, it's time to go back to the 80’s!
+Here’s the list of the most famous video games of your childhood.

 Super Mario Bros

-It would be hard to tell about iconic video games of the 80’s without mentioning Super Mario Bros by Nintendo.
-This was “game” changer for any new platform games, which were very popular at time.
-Super Mario Bros was also one of the first game with a scrolling screen, meaning that the player could see the environnement move as he plays.
+It would be hard to talk about iconic video games of the 80’s without mentioning Super Mario Bros by Nintendo.
+This was the “game changer” for any new platform games, which were very popular at that time.
+Super Mario Bros was also one of the first game with a scrolling screen, meaning that the player could see the environment move as he plays.

 Created by the legend Shigeru Miyamoto, this was one of the most popular games of the decade and the most iconic for Nintendo.
 It was also one of the first popular single-screen platformer.
-The scenario, as simple as it looks now, was very developed back at the time.
-Mario, as we know it is called Jumpman, has save the princess from the evil Donkey Kong.
+The scenario as simple as it looks now, was highly developed back at the time.
+Mario, as we know it. is called Jumpman, has to save the princess from the evil Donkey Kong.

 Prince of Persia

-One of the most famous and influential game of the 80’s, Pac-Man developed by Namco in 1980 is still very popular today.
-Its difference from every other back at the time and its simplicity are what made players in love with it.
-It became so popular that by the 90’s Namco had made $2.5 billion dollars from quarters alone.
+One of the most famous and influential game of the 80’s, Pac-Man developed by Namco in 1980 is still very popular.
+Its difference its every other game is its simplicity.
+That’s what made players fall in love with it.
+It became so popular that by the 90’s Namco had made $2.5 billion dollars from quarter, only with this game alone.

 Shadow of The Beast

 While most games of the 80s struggled in a mush of pixels, Shadow of the Beast offers in 1989 what will be experienced by many as a graphic and technical revolution.
-The game offered a particularly fine animation and graphics.
-The player embodies Aarbron, a child who has been taken from his parents and who will be transformed into an animal over the years.
-Amnesiac, it is after having found the memories of his past that he will rise up against his new master, the Beast Lord.
+The game offered particularly fine animations and graphics.
+The players embodied Aarbron, a child who has been taken from his parents and who will be transformed into an animal over the years.
+Do not forget Amnesiac, that it after having found the memories of his past that he will rise up against his new master, the Beast Lord.

-With more than 70 games to the serie, Bomberman is on of the biggest franchise of all video games history.
+With more than 70 games to the series, Bomberman is one of the biggest franchise of all video games of history.
 It was first out in 1983 and created by Hudson Soft.
-The game two kinds of mode of play : single player campaigns where the player must defeat enemies and reach an exit to progress through levels, and multiplayer modes where players must attempt to eliminate each other and be the last one standing.
+The game has two kinds of modes of play : single player campaigns, where the player must defeat enemies and reach an exit to progress through levels; and multiplayer modes where players must attempt to eliminate each other and be the last one standing.

-In 1984, the games that came out on game consoles and arcade machines were essentially the work of Americans, Japanese or French.
+In 1984, the games that came out on game consoles and arcade machines were essentially the work of Americans, Japanese and French.
 And yet, it’s a Russian title that will become one of the five most notable titles in video games.
-Declined on all platforms since its creation and counting a staggering amount of clones in 2D or 3D, Tetris remains one of the most addictive and most significant games of the history… Even more than 30 years after its creation !
+Declined on all platforms since its creation and counting a staggering amount of clones in 2D or 3D, Tetris remains one of the most addictive and most significant games of the history… even 30 years after its creation!